Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

 **************************

 When a *Particle Instance* modifier is added to an object, that object will be used as a particle shape on an object which has a particle system associated with it.
-This means that to use this modifier you must also have another object which has a particle system on it.
+This means that to use this modifier you must also have another object which has a :doc:`Particles System </physics/particles/index>` on it.

 .. (wip) T54277